Procedure: Student academic integrity

 - Any student conduct which potentially breaches the academic integrity principle is considered, in order to determine whether it may be academic misconduct, poor academic practice or not a breach of the principle.

 - Where the consideration, or a subsequent review or inquiry, finds that the student conduct is not a breach of the academic integrity principle, but the conduct is not in line with academic practice, the conduct is considered a minor mistake, and is not dealt with under the Academic Integrity Rule.
+Such conduct is dealt with outside of the Academic Integrity Rule in an educative manner.
+For example, the convener can discuss the error with the student and how to remedy the issue in future along with offering support services such as Academic Skills to increase understanding on referencing if applicable.
+Guidance on differentiating a breach of academic integrity from a minor mistake is given in the Academic Integrity Best Practice Principles for Learners, including s.1.4 and s.1.5.

 - Conduct that is potentially poor academic practice or academic misconduct is dealt with in accordance with the procedures and processes described pursuant to the Academic Integrity Rule.